rvs_exp

 All arguments must have the same type.

-The result is a scalar or an array, with a shape conformable to arguments, and has the same type of input arguments.
+The result is a scalar or an array, with a shape conformable to the arguments, and the same type as the input arguments.
+If non-positive lambda

 use stdlib_stats_distribution_exponential, only: exp_pdf => pdf_exp, &